mediar-ai/screenpipe/README.md

 ## Overview
 **ScreenPipe** is a versatile library designed to facilitate the piping of screen data—including frames, video, OCR text, and metadata—from multiple screens to a defined storage solution.
 Written in Rust and compiled to WebAssembly (WASM), it ensures high performance and cross-platform compatibility, making it suitable for use on macOS, Linux, Windows, and other platforms.

+Takes inspiration on adept.ai, rewind.ai, Apple Shortcut, and more.

 ## Features
 - **Multi-Screen Support**: Capture and aggregate data from multiple screens simultaneously.
 - **Video Recording**: Record continuous or event-triggered screen activities.